 Rochdale

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Rochdale local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Rochdale, north-east of Manchester, is centred around its historic town hall, known for its Gothic Revival architecture.
+Overview ⁞ Rochdale, north-east of Manchester, is centred around its historic town hall, known for its Gothic Revival architecture.
 The River Roch runs through the town, while the Rochdale Canal provides waterside scenery.
 Beyond the urban area, the Pennines rise steeply, with moorland, reservoirs, and walking routes such as the Pennine Way.
 The district includes villages like Littleborough, nestled near Hollingworth Lake Country Park, offering water sports and scenic views.
 Its geography combines dramatic uplands with valleys and suburban communities.

+Who governs Rochdale?
 The local government for this district is: Rochdale Borough Council (Metropolitan District).

 Constituencies in Rochdale